flare-foundation/docs/README.md

 1. [Download](https://www.docker.com/products/docker-desktop/) and install Docker Desktop

-2. In the command line, build the docker container.
+2. In the command line navigate to the repository folder and build the docker container with the command:

    ```bash
    docker compose up --no-start